Estimating Software

 Using Rule of Thumb Prices

-How do I use a "per square foot" price, or another "rule of thumb" price in my estimates?
+How do I use a "per square foot" price, or "rule of thumb" price in my estimates?

-You can do a simple cost item for a subcontractor "per square foot" price, or you can turn your "rule of thumb" price into a real unit cost so its components will be included in bills of materials and schedules.
+You can do a simple cost item for a "per square foot" price, or you can turn your "rule of thumb" price into a real unit cost so its components will be included in bills of materials and schedules.

 1. Choose Cost Items from the Costs menu.